The main properties of a spring steel are those of bearing an intermittent load, accumulating energy and measuring forces.

 Inclusions and superficial defects have to remain within restricted limits.
 Steels with SI, CR and NI have an elevated elastic limit and a great hardenability.
 They are employed for springs and twist bars.

-Case-hardening steels (EN 10085)
+Spring steels (EN 10089)

 The main properties of a spring steel are those of bearing an intermittent load, accumulating energy and measuring forces.